FadingWinds/Fadingwinds.github.io/hexo/source/_posts/Natural-Language-Processing.md

 *Always think about the data, and how much of it your model needs (even better: think of the data first, model second).*

 **Training data, development data and held-out data**: an important tool for estimating generalization is train on one set, evaluate during development on another, and use test data only once.

+\* My understanding of dev vs. test: dev data is the one that you have correct labels to, while test data is like real new data coming in.

 **Main ideas of text classification**: